reactioncommerce/reaction-docs/public-docs/graphql-intro.md

 ## Install

-- Make sure you are on Reaction 2.0 or above.
+To install Reaction for development, testing, or demonstration on your own computer, follow these [Reaction Platform instructions](https://github.com/reactioncommerce/reaction-platform/tree/release-v3.0.0#prerequisites).

-- Check your current Reaction version by running: `reaction -v`
+Make sure you are on Reaction 3.0.0 or above.

 ## Your first query